UPSC Syllabus 2020 – Prelims, Mains and Interview

 Q3.
 How is the UPSC Syllabus for different services across Civil Service Examination?

 The UPSC Syllabus is common for all the services across the Civil Service Examination.
 The syllabus differs according to the examination of the prelims and mains.
 The syllabus includes different services such as the Indian Administrative Service, Indian Police Service, Indian F0reign Service, and Indian Revenue Services.
-The syllabus is consistent across all the cadres of the Civil Service Examination.
+The syllabus is consistent across all the services of the Civil Service Examination.
 However, the exam pattern and syllabus varied across three different levels of the UPSC Examination.

 Q4.
 What are the two components of the preliminary phase of the Civil Service Examination?